SHAHIRA-BEGAM/online-shopping-managemnet/README.md

 # Online shopping management

-Online shopping management project is designed for shop admin to view, add, update and delete the product.
+It is designed for a shop owner who can maintain his/her product by adding, deleting, and updating the product details for selling it online.
 And this project was implemented using Angular 10, NgRx, Bootstrap5, Html and Scss.

 # Screenshots